Forth (programming language): Overview

 Forth emphasizes the use of small, simple functions called words.
 Words for bigger tasks call upon many smaller words that each accomplish a distinct sub-task.
 A large Forth program is a hierarchy of words.
 These words, being distinct modules that communicate implicitly via a stack mechanism, can be prototyped, built and tested independently.
 The highest level of Forth code may resemble an English-language description of the application.
 Forth has been called a meta-application language: a language that can be used to create problem-oriented languages.

-Forth relies on explicit use of a data stack and reverse Polish notation which is commonly used in calculators from Hewlett-Packard.
+Forth relies on implicit use of a data stack and reverse Polish notation which is commonly used in calculators from Hewlett-Packard.
 In RPN, the operator is placed after its operands, as opposed to the more common infix notation where the operator is placed between its operands.
 Postfix notation makes the language easier to parse and extend; Forth's flexibility makes a static BNF grammar inappropriate, and it does not have a monolithic compiler.
 Extending the compiler only requires writing a new word, instead of modifying a grammar and changing the underlying implementation.

-Using RPN, one can get the result of the mathematical expression (25 * 10 + 50) this way:
+Using RPN, one can compute the value of the arithmetic expression (25 × 10) + 50 in the following way: